optimagic-dev/optimagic/docs/source/algorithms.md

     Its popularity is likely due to historic reasons and much larger than its properties warrant.

-    The argument `initial_simplex` is not supported by estimagic as it is not compatible with estimagic's handling of constraints.
+    The argument `initial_simplex` is not supported by optimagic as it is not compatible with optimagic's handling of constraints.

     - **stopping.max_iterations** (int): If the maximum number of iterations is reached, the optimization stops, but we do not count this as convergence.